CagriYonca/SIFT-OpenCV-ObjectDetection/README.md

 OpenCV-contrib (v3.3.1)
 Matplotlib

-Note: OpenCV version should be under v3.4 because SIFT can not be used above v3.4
+Note: OpenCV version should be under v3.4 because SIFT can not be used newer versions after that.

 We have 3 images thich named 'a', 'b' and 'c'. 'a' image is widescale space image, 'b' is one cropped part of 'a' and 'c' is cropped, rotated and scaled part of 'a'.